appgate/sdp-prom-monitoring/README.md

 ### Achitecture
 Docker stack deployed on docker swarm
 * Reverse proxy as entry point and certificate resolver
-* Grafana with prometheus & Co, time series database
+* Grafana with prometheus and alertmanager
 * Appgate SDP remote prometheus exporter connecting to one or many Appgate SDP collectives